Engin1980/Invoice-Evidence/readme.md

 * Simple addition of new invoices in the application
 * Text recognition from image supported during the invoice analysis
-* Simple storage representation (one folder on a drive) allowing to have such folder on 'Google Drive' or 'Microsoft OneDrive'.
+* Simple storage representation (one folder on a drive) allowing to have such folder on 'Google Drive' or 'Microsoft OneDrive' if synchronized with local folder on PC.
 * Ordering and searching in the application

 ## More technical background